jasky1640/AI-Related/W2/W2_Jiaqi Yang.md

 >    - With known dice rolls, the game tree becomes deterministic.
 For each dice-roll sequence, solve the resulting deterministic game tree using alpha–beta.
 >    - Use the results to estimate the value of each move and to choose the best.
 Will this procedure work well?
 Why (or why not)?

-Answer

 ------

-> 6. Consider the problem of constructing (not solving) crossword puzzles:5 fitting words into a rectangular grid.
+> 6. Consider the problem of constructing (not solving) crossword puzzles: fitting words into a rectangular grid.
 The grid, which is given as part of the problem, specifies which squares are blank and which are shaded.
 Assume that a list of words (i.e., a dictionary) is provided and that the task is to fill in the blank squares by using any subset of the list.
 Formulate this problem precisely in two ways:

 > a.
 As a general search problem.
 Choose an appropriate search algorithm and specify a heuristic function.
 Is it better to fill in blanks one letter at a time or one word at a time?

 > b.
 As a constraint satisfaction problem.
 Should the variables be words or letters?
 Which formulation do you think will be better?
 Why?

 ------